nikitagawde10/Professor-AI-Agent/backend/notes_sp_en.md

 4. Etymology/origin (Latin/Arabic/etc.) and literal sense if relevant.
 5. Common collocations / set phrases (2–4).
 6. 2–3 example sentences with natural English translations.
+7. Fun fact about the word if available - origin of the word, common usage,etc
+8. Include synonyms and antonyms of the given word if applicable

 PRONUNCIATION QUESTIONS (e.g., “How do you pronounce Ñ?”):